 Advising appointments are most productive when students come prepared to discuss not only their short-term plans for courses they would like to take the following semester, but also long-term plans for experiences that will enhance their DePauw education such as Winter Term, off-campus study, internships, summer research, or employment.

 If students have difficulty making contacting with their faculty advisor, students with declared majors should contact the department chair or program director.
-Students without majors should contact Kelley Hall, Associate Dean of Academic Life.
+Students without majors should contact their class dean or Kelley Hall, Associate Registrar.